Showing posts with label Thi. Janaki Raman. Show all posts

 “Mmm”

 He climbed down the steps further into the water."
-“It’s said our Karma would never leave us, even in Kashi.
-Now you see...
-That scoundrel is standing right in front of me.”
+“It’s said our karma would never leave us, even in Kashi.
+Now you see... that scoundrel is standing right in front of me.”

 “Let him stand.
 Let him.
-He must have bathed in Ganga yesterday.
+He must have bathed in the Ganga yesterday.
 My mother Ganga would have washed all his sins away.
 Why should we remember all those things now?
 You please take a bath now,” she said, getting into the river, and chanted, “O!
 Mother!
 My Mother Ganga!” and bathed with her heart full of happiness.

-“It is easy said not to remember anything.
+“It is easy to say not to remember anything.
 Now, in a short while, I have to face him.
 What if I am destined to share some words with him?
-A very thought of it gets me astounded.
+The very thought of it gets me astounded.
 It is that the remaining thousand rupees, apart from the three thousand rupees, have brought us here.
 Right?
-Would we have dared visit this place if it had been only for the sake of my sister?
+Would we have dared to visit this place if it had been only for the sake of my sister?
 Or would that have been so destined for him to visit here before us?
 What is God doing in this?
 He is just playing with my destiny?”

 “I too don’t understand all these that clearly.
 But we can think of it after taking a bath.
-We can inform our landlord and leave from there with our luggage to find out some other place to stay.
+We can inform our landlord and leave from there with our luggage to find some other place to stay.
 You please first take a bath.
-Mother Ganga would offer us some solution”
+Mother Ganga would offer us some solution.”

 A boat went past them with its steady noise of rowing.

-"Gosh, the water is as chill as crystals,” he scooped a handful of water and gently dropped it through his fingers.
+"Gosh, the water is as chill as crystals.”
+He scooped a handful of water and gently dropped it through his fingers.
 His body shuddered once.
 The tenderness of water coupled with the weird circumstances that tend to mock at his situation.
 Would anyone ever believe this coincidence?

 The train reached Kashi at about eight in the night.
-Our travails with the crowds in the train, layers of coals, dust, dirt of three days, reek of old butter from the co-passengers who boarded the train at Nagpur, and rushing crowds in louse-ridden shabby shirts and Veshti—all disappeared the moment we set our feet in KKashi,and an inexplicable peace and an innate desire to see the River Ganga overwhelmed our hearts.
+Our travails with the crowds in the train, layers of coals, dust, and dirt of three days, the reek of old butter from the co-passengers who boarded the train at Nagpur, and rushing crowds in louse-ridden shabby shirts and Veshti—all disappeared the moment we set our feet in Kashi, and an inexplicable peace and an innate desire to see the River Ganga overwhelmed our hearts.
 A man from a Tamil priest who settled in Kashi a few generations ago had come there to receive us.

 As we sat down, keeping our luggage in the house, the owner came to me and asked, “Where do you hail from?”